edmand88/digit-classifier/README.md

 # digit-classifier

- This is a neural network model that can classify hand written digits.
+This is a neural network model that can classify handwritten digits.